sunshine69/bridge-k8s-test/README.md

+# Outdated instruction

+I have arranged the dirs a bit so these info below just for information purposes only, I have not had time to update it yet.

 # bridge-k8s-test

 Trying to prototype test and see if it works

 To repeat the test change the host `test-bridge-k8s-52-147-15-249.nip.io` in the ingress yaml file to match with your external IP of your ingress controller (replace the `52-147-15-249` with yours) .
 Then you can start the test.